 This course enables you to improve your writing skills in academic language.
 You will use data collected and/or analysed in your IRT project to write an academic working paper.
 After the course, the working paper may be further developed into a peer reviewed journal article, or other academic publication, in collaboration with the IRT supervisor.

 In the course, students learn to go through the research process, i.e. from addressing ontological and epistemological questions, situating oneself in a paradigm, to formulation of objective and research questions, to the application of theory and conceptual models, to the definition of concepts, and selection of an appropriate study design.

 The Individual Master’s thesis is the final product of the program, including and reflecting all that has been learned in the programme.
 The topic should be embedded in the Faculty Research Program towards Wellbeing, Innovation and Spatial Transformation (tWIST)

-Coordinator: dr. Frans Sijtsma
+Various supervisors, coordinator: dr. Frans Sijtsma

 Master Spatial Sciences (Research):